softwaremill/elasticmq/README.md

 You can start UI via `yarn start` command which will run UI on 3000 port.

+# MBeans

+ElasticMQ exposes `Queues` MBean.
+It contains three operations:
+* `QueueNames` - returns array of names of queues
+* `NumberOfMessagesForAllQueues` - returns tabular data that contains information about number of messages per queue
+* `getNumberOfMessagesInQueue` - returns information about number of messages in specified queue

 # Technology

 * Core: [Scala](http://scala-lang.org) and [Akka](http://akka.io/).